 Many (or even most) of these so-called sex-worker “rescue” organisations are either woefully ineffective in terms of getting girls out of the industry permanently – or they are out-and-out scams (example).

 Those of you who have spent time in Asian countries might have noticed a lot of western women reading books in cafes and looking somewhat bored.
-In various web sites and discussion forums one may read their plaintive cries about feeling “invisible” (e.g. Japan/China) and having trouble finding guys who will give them the attention they feel they deserve.
+In various web sites and discussion forums one may read their plaintive cries about feeling “invisible” (e.g. Japan/China) and having trouble finding guys who will give them the attention they seem to feel they deserve.

 It would appear that most western guys in Thailand, for example, have little time for western women.
 Instead they appear to prefer the company of more feminine, laidback (and yes, often more attractive) Thai ladies.
 And cynics note that I am referring to Thai ladies in general, and not simply bar-girls.